illacceptanything/illacceptanything/README.md

-# illacceptanything
+# illacceptnothing

-> The project where literally* anything goes
+> The project where literally* nothing goes

-I want to make a really cool project, but I don't know what to make.
-So I'll just accept every Pull Request submitted and see what happens.
+I wanted to make a really cool project, but I didn't know what to make.
+So I'll just deny every Pull Request submitted and see what doesn't happen.

 \* No porn.
 Nothing illegal.
 Can't violate GitHub terms of service.
 Don't be a dick.